wftutorials/aspnetmvctutorial/README.md

 }
 ```

-So we can get from data using `Request.Form`.
+So we can get form data using `Request.Form` collection.
 Lets see the how the results work.
 We will be using POSTMAN to send the request.

 [post_request.png]